mighdoll/wgsl-linker/packages/mini-parse/doc/TaggedParserCombinators.md

 maintainable for users of the library.
 No magic numbers, no maintenance problems when updating the grammar.

+Consider adding tags to your favorite Parser Combinator library too.

 ### Typing Tagged Results
 We could have a general type of `Record<string, any[]>` for the result tags.
 That works ok, but we can do better.